What exactly is data quality for marketing and sales?

 The most insightful and useful data for your business is data with the necessary linkages to other data, especially other first-party data you own.
 Here are a few common examples:

-- If you’re going to pursue account-based marketing, you need to know how your prospect data links to the account data in your CRM.
+- Account-based marketing.
+You need to know how your prospect data links to the account data in your CRM.

-- If you’re running customer marketing, you need to be able to differentiate customers vs. prospects and users vs. other people from the same company.
+- Customer marketing.
+You need to be able to differentiate customers vs. prospects and users vs. other people from the same company.
 That means you better be able to link your marketing database to both customer activity data from your product database and ticketing data from your help desk system.

-- If you want to score accounts to prioritize sales activity, you need to link your CRM account data with third-party intend data, first-party engagement data across different platforms, and various target account lists.
+- Scoring accounts to prioritize sales activity.
+You need to link your CRM account data with third-party intend data, first-party engagement data across different platforms, and various target account lists.

 Final Thoughts on Data Quality

-In practice, there’s no single definition of data quality.
+In practice, there’s no single definition of data quality for marketing and sales.
 Data quality means different things to different companies, departments, projects, processes, and technology stacks.
 So it’s vital to understand what data quality means to YOU within each context.
 Data quality is not a generic concept, and it’s meaningless without the proper business context.

 So if you’re kicking off a data quality initiative, expand your thinking about what data quality means for your business.
-If you’re selecting technology to help you with data quality, think about the capabilities you need to achieve your data quality goals.
+Selecting technology to help you with data quality?
+Think about the capabilities you need to achieve your data quality goals.
 Is it sufficient to buy some third-party data?
 Do you need the ability to interpret and segment that data at scale to add usability and relevancy?
 Do you need the ability to unify and create linkage between all your data sets?

 Remember: The best quality data is the most useful data for deriving intelligence and automating business processes.
-Think bigger than the academic definitions of data quality and consider these additional dimensions of data quality: usability, relevance, and linkage.
+Think bigger than the academic definitions of data quality.
+Consider these additional dimensions of data quality: usability, relevance, and linkage.